+Checked?
 Data Notes

+Information about the new chassis

 New factory serial number

 New serial number (if available)

-Data New factory serial number New serial number (if available)

 - 1. Open a Telnet session and log in to the device as admin.
 The default password is password.
 Enable the logging function on your Telnet or serial console connection. - 2.
 Back up the current configuration.